CiteAudit: You Cited It, But Did You Read It? A Benchmark for Verifying Scientific References in the LLM Era: Abstract

 Scientific research is the fundamental driver of human societal progress, and proper citation is vital for attribution and research integrity.
 However, the rise of large language models (LLMs) has introduced a new integrity risk: fabricated references that appear plausible but correspond to no real publications.
 Recent analyses have uncovered such hallucinated citations even in submissions and accepted papers at major machine learning venues, underscoring growing vulnerabilities in peer-review workflows and raising concerns about the credibility of scholarly discourse.
 At the same time, rapidly expanding reference lists render manual verification infeasible, while existing automated tools remain fragile to the noise and formatting variability of real-world citation data and lack standardized, transparent evaluation.

 This paper addresses these challenges by introducing the first comprehensive benchmark and detection framework for hallucinated citations in scientific writing.
-We design a multi-agent verification pipeline that decomposes citation checking into coordinated stages—claim extraction, evidence retrieval, passage matching, contextual reasoning, and calibrated judgment—enabling robust assessment of whether a cited source genuinely supports its associated claim.
-We further construct a large-scale, human-validated dataset spanning diverse domains and citation types, together with unified evaluation protocols for citation faithfulness and evidence alignment.
-Experiments with state-of-the-art LLMs reveal substantial citation-related errors and demonstrate that our multi-agent framework significantly outperforms existing baselines in both accuracy and interpretability.
-Our work provides the first systematic infrastructure for auditing citations at scale in the LLM era, offering practical tools for researchers, reviewers, and publishers to strengthen the trustworthiness of scientific references.
+We design a multi-agent verification pipeline that decomposes citation checking into citation metadata extraction, memory lookup, web-based evidence retrieval, scholar search, and final judgment.
+This pipeline assesses whether a cited reference corresponds to a valid scholarly record and whether its core bibliographic fields are consistent with authoritative evidence.
+We further construct a large-scale, human-validated dataset spanning diverse domains, citation formats, and hallucination types, with unified evaluation protocols for citation existence and metadata consistency.
+Experiments with state-of-the-art LLMs and existing citation verification tools reveal substantial citation-related errors and show that our framework achieves stronger overall verification performance than commercial and open-source baselines.
+Our work provides systematic infrastructure for auditing citations at scale in the LLM era, helping researchers, reviewers, and publishers strengthen the trustworthiness of scientific references.
+Our code is available \href{https://github.com/shiiiikw/CiteAudit}{here}.